4Soft-de/harness-model/docs/open-enumerations.md

   consumer extension, which is the more valuable half for a standard that expects custom literals.
 - **`fromValue` returns `null` instead of throwing.** The signature stays the one XJC generates for closed enumerations, so habits transfer; only the failure mode differs, in the safe direction.
+- **`fromValue` is an index lookup, not a scan.** XJC's closed-enumeration `fromValue` scans `values()`, which clones the constant array per call.
+That is fine for a method nobody calls in a loop, but the typed getters call `fromValue` on every read, and the collection getters once per element.
+Each enum therefore builds a `Map` of its constants once, keyed by the lower-cased value, which also makes the case-insensitive match free.
+The schema test asserts that no open enumeration has two literals differing only in case, which is what keeps that key unambiguous.
 - **The literal types carry no JAXB annotations.** They must not enter the JAXB context, which builds from the package's `ObjectFactory`; annotating them would only be misleading.
 - **Constant name collisions fail the build.** `TerminalBoltNominalSize` mixes ISO metric with